teamfacet/facet-blog/content/posts/what-happens-when-your-linkedin-post-goes-viral.md

 I am incredibly humbled by the response.
 Many of the LinkedIn comments expressed gratitude for sharing my experience.
 The kind words really mean a lot to me.

 For context, I’m the founder and CEO of a small technology company, [Facet](https://www.facetdev.com).
 We have just 10 employees.
 I live in Highland, UT.
-I have a whopping 35 followers on Twitter.
-When I made the post to LinkedIn I had 1,700 connections.
+I have a whopping 35 followers on Twitter and, when I made the post to LinkedIn, I had 1,600 connections.

 I’ve never had a LinkedIn post go viral before, so I thought I would share what the experience has been like for me.